usagov/usagov-2021/README.md

 ```

 ## Single Item Config Export
-If you have lots of junk or temporary config changes in your current database you may opt to only pick out the indiviual configs you know are needed.
+If you have lots of junk or temporary config changes in your current database you may opt to only pick out the individual configs you know are needed.
 You can see the full list of available changes on the main Config Synchronize screen (/admin/config/development/configuration).
 Once you determine which config changes will be needed you can go to the Export > Single Item (/admin/config/development/configuration/single/export).
 There you can see and export just that one item.

 ## USAgovTheme
 The USAgov theme is a subtheme of the USWDS_base theme.
-This projects default start procedure (docker compose up) will start a container to automatically watch for changes and recompile the theme as needed.
+This project's default start procedure (docker compose up) will start a container to automatically watch for changes and recompile the theme as needed.

 The theme can be manually built at any time through gulp's build task.
 Any other gulp task can be triggered the same way.